How do I set usage rights and user access for a course file?

 - The material is in the public domain (explicitly assigned to public domain, cannot be copyrighted, or is no longer protected by copyright)

-- The material is subject to fair use exception (excerpt or summary used for commentary, news reporting, research, or analysis in education)
+- The material is subject to an exception - e.g. fair use, the right to quote, or others under applicable copyright laws (excerpt or summary used for commentary, news reporting, research, or analysis in education)

 - The material is licensed under Creative Commons; this option also requires setting a specific Creative Commons license